-The micro-tubes in question are quite small, but are bright enough to be easily seen even in murky waters.
+The micro-tubes in question are small but are bright enough to be easily seen even in murky waters.
 Another benefit of the technology is that, unlike Superluminova, LumiBrite and other chemical luminous compounds, the tubes do not need any extra charging: they simply glow out of the box and do so for dozens of years.

-While the model with a stainless steel solid link bracelet seems to be more practical, it still has a somewhat toy-like appearance (mainly thanks to the grid-style pattern that decorates its middle links mimicking the same pattern on the matt black dial) despite the impressive massiveness of its 43 mm body, something that I would like to avoid when buying a military-style watch from a brand like Luminox.
+While the model with a stainless steel solid link bracelet is more practical, it still has a somewhat toy-like appearance (mainly thanks to the grid-style pattern that decorates its middle links mimicking the same pattern on the matt black dial) despite the impressive massiveness of its 43 mm body, something that I would like to avoid when buying a military-style watch from a brand like Luminox.

 See also: Saint-Honore Worldcode Diving Quartz

-Luminox Mariner Series 6250 Quartz diving watch specification
+Luminox Mariner Series 6250 specification

 Movement: Quartz, lithium battery, Swiss Made